xantari/lexus-toyta-trainingportal-rip/README.md

 Electrical diagrams are downloaded for the `system`, `overall`, and `routing` categories, as they are the most useful (and they come in convenient PDF form).

+# Windows

+Use rip-windows.py by placing this entire repository at c:\tis-rip-master folder (including the chromedriver.exe for your exact version of chrome you have installed).

+Then do rip-windows.py EM12345 for example.